-System components include a double-ended hydraulic cylinder; reciprocating piston assembly; high pressure cylinders attached to each end of the hydraulic cylinder; two plungers, sealing heads, a 1.6 liter capacity attenuator and a safety dump valve.
+System components include two intensifier assemblies, each consisting of a double-ended hydraulic cylinder and reciprocating piston assembly; high pressure cylinders attached to each end of the hydraulic cylinder incorporate two plungers and sealing heads; a 1.6 liter capacity attenuator and a safety dump valve.
 Sophisticated check valves and seal assemblies ensure hydraulic oil, and the low pressure and high pressure water travel in the appropriate direction.
 Warning and shutdown sensors monitor strategic pressure, temperature and fluid levels to safeguard against component damage.